dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 # Metadata Gist API

-The metadata gist API is a RESTful read-only JSON API to fetch and browse metadata.
+The Metadata Gist API is a RESTful read-only JSON API to fetch and browse metadata.
+It in this API contain the gist of the same item in the Metadata API.

-It is specifically designed to avoid:
+The API is specifically designed to avoid:
 * large response payloads because of the inclusion of partial nested object graphs
 * resource intensive in memory processing of requests